Fuchs Foundation Arctic Expedition 2009 - FFAE2009

 The Arctic Olympics

-What would it be like to compete in one of the harshest environments on earth?
-This project sees the teachers undertake a number of events that require all the physiological and psychological demands of any elite athlete.
+What is it be like to compete in one of the harshest environments on earth?
+This project saw the teachers undertake a number of events that require all the physiological and psychological demands of any elite athlete.
 The events range from the 10K, digging deep into their aerobic fitness to the ‘snow put’ and ‘ice-jump’ requiring explosive strength and power.
 The teachers will be put through a series of comprehensive physiological, biomechanical and psychological tests in conjunction with other projects on the expedition.
 They will also participate in the events before and during the journey across Greenland.
 The teachers’ performance in the event as well as any physiological adaptations to the extreme conditions found in the Arctic will be recorded.
 This project has the interest of a number of elite athletes including members of the British Olympic cycling and rowing teams who look forward to tracking the teachers’ success.

-Mans best friend?
+Man's best friend?

 For thousands of years humans have sought companionship with dogs, but their evolution to the selectively bred domestic dogs that we share our homes with is under continual debate.
 As the teachers travel across Greenland supported by sledge dogs in much the same way as the great polar explorers of years gone by, they will have the opportunity to observe the pack behaviour of working dogs.
 The way in which the dogs respond to each other, the matriarch as well as humans will be documented and compared to observations of other working sledge dogs and some domestic dogs.
 In addition the personality traits and physiological adaptations of the dogs that predispose them to Arctic conditions and make them the animal of choice by so many polar expeditions will be explored.